 If you're running an event that happens every year, you don't want to redirect your domain or URL each year and have to begin the process from the ground up.
 To maintain the same URL, edit the original event first before updating the "copy" version.

 Edit the original event > Click on General Setup > On the Event Details tab, edit the event name and page URL by adding the year > and hit Save.

-Now, edit the "copy" version of the event > Click on General Setup > On the Event Details tab, update the event name and page URL (by removing the word copy from the name and URL, the new event will adopt the previous year's event anime and URL) > Make sure to assign a unique event code for reporting purposes too > Hit Save.
+Now, edit the "copy" version of the event.
+Click on General Setup, > and on the Event Details tab, update the event name and page URL (by removing the word 'copy' from the name and URL, the new event will adopt the previous year's event anime and URL).
+Make sure to assign a unique event code for reporting purposes too, and save.